FjrREPO/hyperlane-registry/README.md

 ### Supported Chains

 Nouwe Bridge integrates with multiple blockchains via Hyperlane.
-Recently, the `cappucinotestnet` chain was successfully added to the Hyperlane registry, allowing it to participate in cross-chain interactions.
+Recently, the chain was successfully added to the Hyperlane registry, allowing it to participate in cross-chain interactions.

 Each supported chain is structured as a folder containing:
 - `metadata.yaml`